Want to explore the incredible beaches in Tahiti? This is your helpful guide!

 The islands of French Polynesia are famous for their stunning beaches, and Tahiti is no different with its black and white tropical beaches.

 Tahiti is probably the only island in French Polynesia where you’d see black sand beaches.
-It’s because Tahiti is of volcanic origin, its shores are enriched with black grains of eroded volcanic rocks and hence black colored.
+It’s because Tahiti is of volcanic origin, its shores are enriched with black grains of eroded volcanic rocks and hence beaches are black colored.

 1. Taharuu Beach